 How many kitchen utensils do you have?
 Open all the drawers, and check the utensil holder.
 Put it all in one place so you can see exactly what you have.
 My guess is you have lots of multiples and this is the first time some of these items have seen the light of day in a while.

 What do you keep?

-Every kitchen needs a good set of knives, a pair of tongs, a spatula or two, a whisk, quality cooking spoons, ladle, and kitchen shears.
+Every kitchen needs a good set of knives, a pair of tongs, a spatula or two, a whisk, quality cooking spoons, ladles, and kitchen shears.
 The rest depends on what you cook the most.
 I need a potato masher.
-I use it for ground beef as well as mashing potatoes.
+I use it for ground beef as well as mashed potatoes.

 2. Use multi-purpose appliances.